francoisrv/clipman/README.md

 clipman init hello-world
 ```

-This creates a new clipman app which files you can see [here](here.md)
+This creates a new clipman app

 You can now run your new clipman app